BootstrapCMS/Credentials/README.md

 This option (`'reset'`) defines the view that is used for the forgot password page.
 The default value for this setting is `'graham-campbell/credentials::account.reset'`.

+**Resend Activation Page**

+This option (`'resend'`) defines the view that is used for the resend activation page.
+The default value for this setting is `'graham-campbell/credentials::account.resend'`.

 **Profile Password Page**

 This option (`'profile'`) defines the view that is used for the profile page.
 The default value for this setting is `'graham-campbell/credentials::account.profile'`.